UCL/ADMUR/cran-comments.md

 * Added a sigmoidal model.
 Earth-related systems (e.g. climate) should be expected to oscillate.
 * Added a Gaussian model.
 * Added checkData()
+* Cleaner mathematical formulae in manuals, using mathjaxr

 # ADMUR version 1.0.0